aavesh-iiitu/Projects-Fest-2019/AVR-16Bit-WAV-Player/README.md

 <strong>INTRODUCTION</strong>

-This project aims to implement a cost-effective wave player based on AVR (ATmega / ATiny Series) with CD-Audio Quality, which can play 8-bit/16-bit Mono/Stereo standard RIFF (Resource Interchange File Format) wave files.
+This project aims to implement a cost-effective wave player based on Arduino with CD-Audio Quality, which can play 8-bit/16-bit Mono/Stereo standard RIFF (Resource Interchange File Format) wave files.
 This project can be applied into many applications such as bus / subway auto-annoucing system, elevator voice indication system.

 <strong>Why WAV over MP3</strong>